Country: Iraq – Location: Erbil, Kurdistan Region of Iraq with regular travel to Ninewa and Baghdad in Federal Iraq.

-The regional conflict in Iraq and Syria, started in 2011, has torn apart families, displacing millions of people inside the country and pushed other millions to look for refuge in the neighboring countries and Europe.
+The regional conflict in Iraq and Syria started in 2011 and since then, it has torn families apart, displaced millions of people inside the country and pushed other millions to look for refuge in neighboring countries and in Europe.

-The Kurdistan Region of Iraq, hosting 97% of the Syrian refugees within Iraq, also hosts around 700 000 internally displaced persons.
+The Kurdistan Region of Iraq (KR-I), hosting 97% of Syrian refugees within Iraq, also hosts around 700,000 internally displaced people.
 Furthermore, the KR-I faces a budgetary crisis which presents serious challenges in the access to services (e.g. education) for displaced and host community populations.

-The defeat of ISIS’s last remaining strongholds in Iraq is now leaving ground for reconstruction and IDPs’ slow and unplanned return to their home villages and cities.
-However, in places such as West Mosul and other vast portions of territories that have seen severe destruction where services are lacking, returns face structural limits (absence of livelihood opportunities, lack of public services, shelter…) and Iraqi people are still displaced in IDP camps of Ninewa or the East bank of Mosul.
+The defeat of ISIS’s last remaining strongholds in Iraq is currently leaving ground for reconstruction and IDPs’ slow and unplanned return to their home villages and cities.
+However, in places such as West Mosul and other large areas that underwent severe destruction and where services are lacking, returns face structural limits (absence of livelihood opportunities, lack of public services, shelter…) and Iraqi people continue to be displaced in camps in Ninewa or in the East bank of Mosul.

-Inter-community tensions are still present in this context, as military groups contribute to the political shaping of the areas retaken from ISIS.
-Despite the loss of the territories it used to control; ISIS cells are still present and active across Iraq, conducting frequent attacks.
+In this context, inter-community tensions are still present while military groups contribute to the political shaping of the areas retaken from ISIS.
+Despite the loss of the territories it used to control, ISIS cells are still present and active across the country and conduct frequent attacks.

 Presentation of the mission and project

 TGH worked in Kurdistan from 1995 to 1999 in the education and agriculture sectors to support refugees from Turkey.
-In 2013, TGH reopened a mission in Iraqi Kurdistan and conducted several projects in Erbil: WASH in schools, Winterization distribution and progressively specialized in Child Protection (with a focus on case management) and Livelihoods.
+In 2013, TGH reopened a mission in Iraqi Kurdistan and implemented several projects in Erbil, while progressively specialized in Child Protection (with a focus on case management) and Livelihoods.

-TGH provides psychosocial support to thousands of children and their families in the IDP camps of Khazer and Salamyiah as well as in the Balad area (Salah Adin Governorate).
-TGH coordinates the care and response provided to child protection cases requiring external support (medical NGOs, national child protection services, etc.) to ensure children receive the most appropriate care.
-TGH continues to undertake large Capacity Development project for government social services across Kurdish region and Federal Iraq, providing coaching and mentoring to DoSA (Department of Social Affairs), Government social workers in Ninewa, and National NGO LCN (Legal Clinic Network).
+Currently, TGH provides psychosocial support to children and their families in the IDP camps of Khazer and Salamyiah (Salah Adin Governorate).
+TGH coordinates the care and response provided to cases of child protection requiring external support (medical NGOs, national child protection services, etc.) and ensure children receive the most appropriate support.
+TGH also implements a long-term capacity development project for social services across Kurdish and Federal Iraq, and provides coaching and mentoring to DoSA (Department of Social Affairs), Government social workers in Ninewa, and National NGO LCN (Legal Clinic Network).

-The organisation is also implementing food security and livelihood programmes focusing on water resource management, rehabilitation of agricultural infrastructure, veterinary care, economic recovery and population empowerment.
-These programmes help to revive agricultural economic activity, a crucial sector in rural Iraq, and encourage people to return to the villages where they belong.
+Since 2018, TGH has also been implementing food security and livelihoods programmes focusing on water resource management, rehabilitation of agricultural infrastructure, veterinary care, economic recovery and population empowerment.
+These programmes help to revive agricultural economic activity, which is crucial in rural Iraq, and encourage people to return to their home villages.

 TGH have its main office in Erbil and sub-offices in Baghdad, Mosul, Sinjar, Dohuk, and Sulaymaniyah.

 TGH’s ongoing and expected interventions

-- Since the beginning of the military operations to retake Mosul and surrounding ISIS-occupied areas, TGH has been providing emergency Child Protection interventions in several IDP camps of Hamdaniyah district (Khazer M1, Salamiyah 1, Salamiyah 2 and Nimrud camps) in Ninewa governorate.
+- Since the beginning of the military operations to liberate Mosul and surrounding ISIS-occupied areas (2017), TGH has been conducting emergency Child Protection interventions in several IDP camps of Hamdaniyah district (Khazer M1, Salamiyah 1, Salamiyah 2 and Nimrud camps) in Ninewa governorate.
 Due to IDPs’ returns to their home places and to political interests, camp consolidation has been implemented which results in the current existence of only two camps – Khazer M1 and Salamiyah 2.
-While there has been ongoing discussions about further camp closures, TGH expects several camps to remain open during 2020, and as such intends to continue its intervention;
+While there have been ongoing discussions about further camp closures, TGH expects these camps to remain open in 2020 and 2021, and as such intends to continue its intervention;

-- TGH is implementing a 3-year food security and livelihood project in consortium with two partners in Hamdaniyah district.
-This project is in its second year, working with farmers, exploring value chains, animal health programs, and microfinance (through implementing partner).
+- TGH is implementing a 3-year (2019-2021) food security and livelihood project in consortium with two partners in Hamdaniyah district.
+This project is currently working with farmers, exploring value chains, supporting animal health programs and microfinance (through implementing partner).

-- In the Kurdistan Region of Iraq, TGH is involved since 2017 in an institutional support program aiming to build the capacities of KRI’s Ministry of Labor and Social Affairs, and the 3 Directorates of Social Affairs of Erbil, Dohuk and Sulaymaniyah governorates.
-In 2019 this project expanded to Ninewa, and the center and south of Federal Iraq.
-These projects continue during 2020.
+- In the Kurdistan Region of Iraq, TGH is involved since 2017 in an institutional support program aiming to build the capacities of KRI’s Ministry of Labor and Social Affairs and of the 3 Directorates of Social Affairs of Erbil, Dohuk and Sulaymaniyah governorates.
+In 2019 this project expanded to Ninewa and to the center and south of Federal Iraq, where it is also implemented in 2020.

 - In Salah al-Din TGH is implementing Child Protection and Legal Support activities with local implementing partner Justice Centre.
-This project is funded by Iraq Humanitarian Fund, and due to cease 30 June 2020.
-TGH is in negotiations to amend to add an additional local partner, and review implementation to ensure continued implementation beyond June 2020.
+This project is funded by Iraq Humanitarian Fund, and has been extended up to the end of October 2020.

 The Program Coordinator ensures the coordination of projects implemented in Ninewa, Baghdad, Najaf, Karbala, Diyala, Salah al-Din, Dohuk, Erbil and Suleymaniyah governorates, in the field of Child Protection, Education, Food Security and Livelihood.
 He/she ensures the quality of interventions.

 He/she directly supervises 3 to 7 Project Managers, a Grants and Reporting Officer, a Monitoring and Evaluation officer, as well as a Protection Technical Advisor.
-He/she works under the direct supervision of the Head of Mission, and has a direct collaboration with support Coordinators, including Field Coordinator for Ninewa.
-He/she also has functional links with TGH HQ FSL and Education and Protection Technical Advisors.
+He/she works under the direct supervision of the Country Director, and has a direct collaboration with support Coordinators, including Field Coordinator for Ninewa.
+He/she also has functional links with FSL and Protection and Education Technical Advisors at HQ.

 The main responsibilities include:

-A- Supervising the current projects and their implementations on the field in accordance with TGH’s general strategy as well as the one defined for Iraq programs.
+A- Supervising the on-going projects and their implementations on the field in accordance with TGH’s general strategy as well as the one defined for Iraq programs

-B- Proactively contributing to the strategic programming and constant adaptation of the operational strategy regarding the evolutions of humanitarian situation
+B- Proactively contributing to the strategic programming and to the constant adaptation of the operational strategy to the evolutions of humanitarian context

-- Supervises projects implementation and coordination in close co-operation with projects managers;
+- Supervise project implementation and coordination in close co-operation with Project Managers;

-- Provides technical and methodological support on project launching, implementation and follow-up to the project team through the supervision of the Protection Technical Advisor, and in collaboration with TGH HQ Technical Advisors;
+- Provide technical and methodological support on project launching, implementation and follow-up to the project team through the supervision of the Protection Technical Advisor, and in collaboration with TGH HQ Technical Advisors;

-- Works in close collaboration with the different support departments (administration, logistic, etc.);
+- Work in close collaboration with the different support departments (administration, logistic, etc.);

 - Designs and implements relevant project management tools;